Andrei0872/my-dev-notes/notebooks/ngrx/ngrx-store.md

 interface User { name: string; age: number; }
 ```

-you'd inject the store like this:
+you could inject the store like this:

 ```ts
 export class SmartComponent {